T

 shopping

-A bustling market where you can find everything from souvenirs and handicrafts to clothing and street food.
-It's a vibrant place to experience the local atmosphere and practice your bargaining skills.
+A bustling market where you can find everything from local handicrafts and souvenirs to clothing and street food.
+It's a vibrant place to soak in the evening atmosphere.

 Day 2 · Chiang Mai